Adult Speech Therapy

 Therapeutic Approaches

-Individualized Assessment: A speech-language pathologist (SLP) will assess the specific needs and challenges.
+Individualized Assessment: A Speech-Language Pathologist (SLP) will assess the specific needs and challenges.

 Targeted Exercises: These may include articulation drills, breath control techniques, or voice training.